-For the moment, one TT/brick wall per week is installed with the aim to go to 6 TT/brick walls per month by the end of June.
+At the time being, one TT/brick wall per week is installed with the aim to go to 6 TT/brick walls per month by the end of June.

 The TT modules are tested for light leaks before and after mounting them on a TT wall using the DAQ system.
 Very soon, we plan to start making signal correlations between the inserted TT walls for DAQ debugging, recording cosmic muons and monitoring the radioactivity.